Deutsche Bank Rese… Analysts Give Oracle (NYSE:ORCL) a $110.00 Price Target

-Deutsche Bank Rese… set a $110.00 price target on Oracle (NYSE:ORCL – Get Rating) in a report released on Tuesday morning, Borsen Zeitung reports.
+Deutsche Bank Rese… set a $110.00 price target on Oracle (NYSE:ORCL – Get Rating) in a report issued on Monday, Borsen Zeitung reports.

-A number of other brokerages also recently issued reports on ORCL.
-Exane BNP Paribas upgraded shares of Oracle from an underperform rating to a neutral rating in a research report on Tuesday, March 29th.
-Cowen lowered their target price on shares of Oracle from $107.00 to $98.00 in a report on Thursday, June 9th.
-Jefferies Financial Group increased their price objective on shares of Oracle from $75.00 to $80.00 in a research note on Tuesday.
-BNP Paribas lowered shares of Oracle from a neutral rating to an underperform rating and set a $79.00 price target for the company. in a research note on Tuesday, March 29th.
-Finally, BMO Capital Markets reduced their price objective on shares of Oracle from $92.00 to $86.00 in a research note on Tuesday.
-Three analysts have rated the stock with a sell rating, fifteen have issued a hold rating and eight have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $90.96.
+ORCL has been the subject of several other reports.
+JPMorgan Chase & Co. set a $82.00 price objective on Oracle in a research note on Thursday, June 16th.
+Daiwa Capital Markets began coverage on Oracle in a research note on Friday, April 1st.
+They issued a neutral rating and a $87.00 price objective for the company.
+Wolfe Research lowered their price objective on Oracle from $105.00 to $83.00 in a research note on Friday, March 11th.
+StockNews.com began coverage on Oracle in a research note on Thursday, March 31st.
+They issued a buy rating for the company.
+Finally, Piper Sandler lowered Oracle from a neutral rating to an underweight rating and lowered their price objective for the company from $100.00 to $70.00 in a research note on Friday, March 11th.
+Three research analysts have rated the stock with a sell rating, fifteen have given a hold rating and eight have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Oracle has a consensus rating of Hold and an average target price of $90.13.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, July 26th.
-Investors of record on Tuesday, July 12th will be paid a dividend of $0.32 per share.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, July 26th.
+Shareholders of record on Tuesday, July 12th will be given a dividend of $0.32 per share.
 The ex-dividend date is Monday, July 11th.
-This represents a $1.28 dividend on an annualized basis and a dividend yield of 1.89%.
-Oracle’s payout ratio is currently 53.33%.
+This represents a $1.28 dividend on an annualized basis and a yield of 1.92%.
+Oracle’s dividend payout ratio is currently 53.33%.

-In other news, Director Renee Jo James sold 6,000 shares of Oracle stock in a transaction dated Monday, April 4th.
+In other Oracle news, Director Renee Jo James sold 6,000 shares of Oracle stock in a transaction dated Monday, April 4th.
 The stock was sold at an average price of $84.11, for a total transaction of $504,660.00.
-Following the sale, the director now owns 41,886 shares in the company, valued at $3,523,031.46.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-39.10% of the stock is owned by insiders.
+Following the completion of the sale, the director now owns 41,886 shares of the company’s stock, valued at approximately $3,523,031.46.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, CEO Safra Catz sold 1,000,000 shares of the business’s stock in a transaction dated Friday, June 17th.
+The shares were sold at an average price of $68.08, for a total value of $68,080,000.00.
+Following the completion of the transaction, the chief executive officer now directly owns 1,118,592 shares of the company’s stock, valued at approximately $76,153,743.36.
+The disclosure for this sale can be found here.
+In the last ninety days, insiders have sold 2,006,000 shares of company stock valued at $135,454,660.
+43.40% of the stock is currently owned by insiders.

 Oracle Company Profile (Get Rating)